janosh/matbench-discovery/site/src/routes/preprint/iclr-ml4mat/+page.md

 and attempt to accelerate the field similar to what ImageNet did for computer vision.

 Matbench released a test suite of 13 supervised tasks for different material properties ranging from thermal (formation energy, phonon frequency peak), electronic (band gap), optical (refractive index) to tensile and elastic (bulk and shear moduli).
 They range in size from ~300 to ~132,000 samples and include both DFT and experimental data sources.
-4 tasks are composition-only while 9 provide the relaxed crystal structure as input.
 Importantly, all tasks were exclusively concerned with the properties of known materials.
 We believe a task that simulates a materials discovery campaign by requiring materials stability predictions from unrelaxed structures to be a missing piece here.